 This is because of the effects of manually terminating commands on multiprocessing lists, which nctoolkit uses when in parallel mode.
+This appears to be due to a book in multiprocessing, which is hard to avoid.

-4.17 Examples
+4.18 Examples

 This tutorial runs through a number of example work flows.